 A short but dense tutorial on some of the techniques of analytical philosophy can be found in Chapter 4 of The Computer Revolution in Philosophy (What is conceptual analysis?)

 Gilbert Ryle coined a label for the results of the kind of analysis that describes collections of relationships, often unobvious and unnoticed relationships, between collections of concepts, namely 'logical geography'.
 I have tried to describe connections between that kind of analysis, and a deeper analysis that identifies aspects of reality that can support different logical geographies for the same 'terrain'.
 My provisional name for the second sort of analysis is 'logical topography'.
 The distinction is explained, and some misinterpretations of the distinction countered, in this draft paper:

 Two Notions Contrasted: 'Logical Geography' and 'Logical Topography'

 Variations on a theme by Gilbert Ryle:

 The logical topography of 'Logical Geography'.

-http://www.cs.bham.ac.uk/research/projects/cogaff/81-95.html#8Daniel Dennett has written at least two books on the subject.
-If you wish to see the arguments spelled out in much greater detail with more examples, often in an entertaining fashion, read his Elbow Room and Freedom Evolves (I have not yet read the latter, but he is always worth reading).
+http://www.cs.bham.ac.uk/research/projects/cogaff/81-95.html#8Daniel Dennett has written at least two books on this subject.
+If you wish to see the arguments spelled out in much greater detail with more examples, often in a highly entertaining fashion, read his Elbow Room and Freedom Evolves.
+I have not yet read the latter, but he is always worth reading.

 HOW TO DISPOSE OF THE FREE WILL ISSUE